abhijit-mudigonda/abhijit-mudigonda.github.io/content/motives.md

 Currently, I don't expect that much will be strictly necessary beyond the first-year courses.
 We will make occasional use of sheaves and complex manifolds (e.g. to the level of 2.1, 2.3, 4.1, and 4.3 of Voisin).
-It may be difficult to appreciate the general theory of motives without familiarity with the Hodge and Lefschetz decompositions of complex algebraic geometry.
+I encourage participants to familiarize themselves with the Hodge and Lefschetz decompositions of complex algebraic geometry, as it may be difficult to appreciate some of the general theory without that motivation.

 ##### Schedule

 TBD!
 Fill out the [Schej](https://schej.it/e/2e6ec) to help decide :)

+Because I have some upcoming travel, we may not have our first meeting until Week 3.

 I will speak by default.
 If you would like to speak then please reach out and we can discuss scheduling,